dhimandipanshi/Onboarding_Funnel_Analysis/README.md

 ## 🚀 Executive Summary

-User activation has plateaued at ~40% despite stable acquisition, indicating inefficiencies within the onboarding funnel.
-To identify root causes, I analyzed **1M+ event records across 12,000+ users** using SQL and built a Tableau dashboard to track progression from **Signup → First Transaction**.
+At Nexora, user activation has plateaued at ~40% despite stable acquisition, indicating inefficiencies within the onboarding funnel.
+To identify root causes, I analyzed 1M+ event records across 12,000+ users using SQL and built a Tableau dashboard to track progression from Signup → First Transaction.

-The analysis revealed that the **largest revenue opportunity lies in improving post-KYC conversion**, where over **25% of verified users drop off before completing their first transaction**.
-Additional inefficiencies were identified in **iOS performance** and **low-quality paid acquisition channels**.
+The analysis revealed that the largest revenue opportunity lies in improving post-KYC conversion, where over 25% of verified users drop off before completing their first transaction.
+Additional inefficiencies were identified in iOS performance and low-quality paid acquisition channels.

 To improve conversion and revenue without increasing acquisition spend, the following optimizations are recommended:

-- Enhancing post-KYC user experience with clearer guidance and nudges
-- Implementing reminder campaigns (email/push) for high-intent users
-- Reallocating spend toward high-converting referral channels
-- Optimizing iOS onboarding experience through UX improvements
+Enhancing post-KYC user experience with clearer guidance and nudges Implementing reminder campaigns (email/push) for high-intent users Reallocating spend toward high-converting referral channels Optimizing iOS onboarding experience through UX improvements

-📈 These improvements are expected to increase overall conversion to **52–58%**, unlocking significant incremental revenue.
+📈 These improvements are expected to increase overall conversion to 52–58%, unlocking significant incremental revenue.

 ---